 Vegan or Non-Vegan Banoffee Pie

-Crumbly biscuit base, gooey salted dulce de leche, sweet bananas, fluffy whipped cream and a sprinkle of dark chocolate.
-Looking for an indulgent make-ahead dessert?
-Then this is the one for you!
+Vegan or Non-Vegan Banoffee Pie—the ultimate indulgent dessert!
+With a crumbly biscuit base, gooey salted dulce de leche, sweet ripe bananas, fluffy whipped cream, and a sprinkle of dark chocolate, this dessert has everything you need to satisfy your sweet tooth.
+If you’re on the lookout for a make-ahead dessert that’s both decadent and easy to prepare, then this is the one for you!

-I’ve been wanting to make this pie for years but somehow always got scared of making the dulce de leche, afraid the can would explode and make a mess and holes in my kitchen ceiling, but after some research I realised I had nothing to be scared of!
-Next time I’ll make the sauce a bit thicker, but the flavour was amazing!
+I’ve wanted to make Banoffee Pie for years, but honestly, I always hesitated, particularly because I was terrified of making the dulce de leche.
+I kept worrying that the can would explode and leave me with a mess (and holes in my kitchen ceiling!).
+But after a little research, I realised I had absolutely nothing to be scared of!
+Next time I’ll make the sauce a little thicker, but the flavour was spot-on—rich, sweet, and a little salty, just as it should be.

 Vegan or Non-Vegan Banoffee Pie